 My heart broke for Takis in this story.
 I desperately just wanted him to get some help for the “bomb” he said was inside of him.
 I almost wish he’d gone with the Red Cross, because then maybe he’d get some help.
 There was just so much going on that he didn’t understand, that even Aliki didn;t

-One thing really bothered me about this book, and it was kind of the way the author made it relevant – the ethnographer.
+One thing really bothered me about My Last Lament, and it was kind of the way the author made it relevant – the ethnographer.
 She shows up with a camera that completely doesn’t work in their environment for whatever reason, she clearly hasn’t done her research on Aliki, and then only leaves two cassettes without actually asking Aliki any questions.
 Like, that’s a shit interview and your research is gonna be shit.

 Overall, though, this was a four star read for me.
 It’s a captivating read with a more distinct voice than I think I’ve ever read.